SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/index.md

 ## Edit format and layout

-The appearance and properties of the message (such as font type and size, colours and margins) can be defined at global level (the whole message) or by section (as described above).
+The appearance and properties of the message (such as font type and size, colors and margins) can be defined at global level (the whole message) or by section (as described above).

 To edit the message at a global level, select **Body** (![icon][img12])in the side-panel.